klee/klee.github.io/docker.md

 $ docker run --ti --name=my_first_klee_container --ulimit='stack=-1:-1' klee/klee
 ```

-Notice we didn't use ``--rm`` so the container will not be destroyed when we exit it from it and we also gave the container a name using the ``-t`` flag.
+Notice we didn't use ``--rm`` so the container will not be destroyed when we exit it from it and we also gave the container a name using the ``--name`` flag.

 Now inside the container you can try running the following: